manju690/ANS/wiUpdatingRoles.md

 ## Note :

-   - Same steps will be followed for ANS-CLY & ANS-MAR Environment.
+   - Same steps will be followed for Both ANS-CLY & ANS-MAR Environment.
    - Same steps will be applied for both DEV and PRD Blueprints.